 Roger and me promoting the RFCA at an exhibition.

-On one occasion I turned up for a meeting held at one of our army camps.
-I was Vice Chairman at the time and reported to the Guardroom informing them that I was attending the RFCA Committee Meeting and that I was Colonel Gatepain, looking down his list of attendees he exclaimed Colonel Gatepain VC, and respect radiated from him.
-He had obviously interrupted VC as Victoria Cross, the highest award for Bravery rather than Vice Chair.
+On one occasion I turned up for a meeting held at one of our Army camps.
+I was Vice Chairman at the time and reported to the Guardroom informing them that I was attending the RFCA Committee Meeting and that I was Colonel Gatepain.
+Looking down his list of attendees he exclaimed “Colonel Gatepain VC”, and respect radiated from him.
+He had obviously interpreted VC as Victoria Cross, the highest award for bravery, rather than Vice Chair.
 It was only as I was walking away that I realised his mistake.
-I didn’t go back and enlighten him.
+I decided not to go back and enlighten him.

-International Air Show Lunch with Employers
+International Air Show Lunch with Employers.

 We would also stage dinners at Army Barracks to give our guests an insight into the formalities of military life and etiquette.
-These were generally popular as our President was the Lord Lieutenant of Lincolnshire, and he would also attend these dinners.
-My work with the RFCA did get me an invite to Buckenham Palace for a Garden Party, so I was able to joke that I have had tea with the Queen.
+These were very popular, as our President happened to be the Lord Lieutenant of Lincolnshire, who would also attend, and people enjoyed meeting him.

-Outside Buckenham Palace prior to Garden Party
+Outside Buckenham Palace prior to Garden Party.

-Anne and me at the Officers Mess Ball
+Anne and me at the Officers Mess Ball.

-Presenting Marine Endeavor Trophy to winning cadet
+Presenting Marine Endeavor Trophy to winning cadet.